 A 3m by 1.7m projector screen with a NEC 4k projector gives unbeatable picture quality for the working environment alongside JBL 3678 screen channel speakers and two Crown DSI amps, producing high quality playback capabilities.

-Protools 12 is run on a 3.7GHz Quad-Core Mac Pro.
+Protools 12 HD is run on a 3.7GHz Quad-Core Mac Pro.

-Upstairs there is an edit suite and rooms to relax between sessions.
+Upstairs there are rooms to relax in between sessions.